gpodder/gpodder.github.io/docs/user-manual.md

 If your media player does not support playlists or deleting tracks then you can choose to delete tracks that have been removed from gPodder from the player when a synchronization is performed.
-To enable this check the 'Delete episodes from Device when deleted in gPodder' checkbox in the Device Preferences dialog.
+To enable this check the *Delete episodes from Device when deleted in gPodder* checkbox in the Device Preferences dialog.

 #### Custom file names